mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

         (with combinations)
-        Add 'orig' form of text too (for debug) with extra '{}' Uniquify 'uid' by adding _+combo-number on end Annotate 'table-purpose' column somehow == 'table'
+        Add 'orig' form of text too (for debug) with extra '{}' Uniquify 'uid' by adding _+combo-number on end And dedupe when outputting results
-      ^ DONE ^
+      Annotate 'table-purpose' column somehow == 'table'
+      Create list of musthave lemmas to ensure all node options have a node Respect the '[SKIP] DEP' column having a string in it ^ DONE ^
       v TODO v
-      Create list of musthave lemmas to ensure all node options have a node Output 'triple with extras' as separate field?
+      Output 'triple with extras' as separate field?